zainabmelh/guide-articles/articles/Meta/free-code-camp-site-improvement-august-2015/index.md

 ---
-title: "Free Code Camp Site Improvement August 2015"
+title: Free Code Camp Site Improvement August 2015
-parent: "general"
 ---
 ## Sunday's Improvements

 *   replaced our getting-started videos with a simple 10-minute process (using GIFs instead of videos)